Arundell Cavalier King Charles Spaniels

-Our pups are sired by one of our Amancio boys, Ruby Honour (Amancio Highest Honour) or Black & Tan Dandy (Amancio FineNDandy) and their dam will be one of our beautiful Ruby or Black & Tan girls.
+Our pups are sired by Ruby Honour (Amancio Highest Honour) or Ruby Cambridge (Duke of Cambridge) and their dam will be one of our beautiful Ruby or Black & Tan girls.
 All our dogs are purebred Cavalier King Charles Spaniels registered with DogsVic (Victorian Canine Association).
 Pups are placed on Limited Register (family pet home, not for breeding or export).

 Pups are examined by a qualified experienced Veterinarian at 6 - 8 weeks of age to obtain a Certificate of Puppy Health.
-It is very important to note that purchase of your pup is conditional on the outcome of this comprehensive Veterinary Examination.
-If any health issues become evident at this Examination, you will be contacted immediately.
+It is very important to note that purchase of your pup is conditional on the outcome of this veterinary examination.
+If any health issues become evident at this examination, you will be contacted immediately.
 We will replace the pup with another similar one if we have one available that suits you, or we will refund your deposit and progress payments in full.

 Pups are microchipped and their details recorded on the Central Animal Registry CAR database.
 You can notify CAR online once your pup moves to your home and give them the new address.
-If your pup is ever lost, the finder will hopefully take them to a local Veterinarian or pet shop so their microchip can be scanned, and notify the Pet Registry who will call you.
-We are registered as an alternate contact with the Pet Registry, so if you are not home, they will call us.
-Families are encouraged to take the further wise precaution of having their phone number engraved on a metal disc attached to their pup's collar, so the finder can also call them direct.
+If your pup is ever lost, the finder can take them to a veterinarian or pet shop where their microchip can be scanned, and notify the CAR who will in turn call you.
+We are registered as an alternate contact with CAR, so if you are not home, they will call us.
+Families are encouraged to take the further wise precaution of having their phone number engraved on a metal disc attached to their pup's collar, so the finder has the option to call you direct.

 Puppies love toys and playing!
 It is fun and stimulating for them.
 Toys do not need to be fancy or expensive, but a variety of different items will provide mental and physical stimulation for the pup, and provide a focus for playtime as you get to know each other.
 Make sure they do not have parts which can be chewed off and swallowed.

 Our pups are raised on a premium quality dry food that provides all their nutrients XP3020.
 It is available from pet shops supplied by Pet Pacific.
 As pups grow, a complete good quality dry food around 22-25% protein is all that is needed for good health.
 They may be given doggy treats for training purposes, but please no biscuits, cake or chocolate.
 These are people treats, not doggy treats.
 Arundell Cavalier pups are 'demand fed' and you can continue this if it suits you.
 This means that you do not need to feed your pup at a particular time.
 You can leave out two bowls, one with dry food and one with water, and the pup will eat when hungry.
 Cavaliers fed this way from their early weeks do not overeat and are more likely to maintain a healthy weight which is important for heart health.
 Make sure you have a container of fresh water available at all times.
-This does not need to be expensive, or have the pup's name on it.
 A clean container of any material is fine, but try to find a relatively shallow one which is shaped wider at the bottom than the top, so your pup cannot step in it and spill it.